CS2103JAN2017-W09-B2/addressbook-level4/docs/UserGuide.md

 Format: `export FILEPATH`

-> You can export the file to the directory you want! <br>
+> You can export your current data to any directory you want. <br>
-> Exported file will be saved as a XML file. <br>
+> Exported file will be saved as an XML file. <br>

 *e.g. For Windows: export C:/Users/(username)/Desktop/typed.xml*<br>
 *e.g. For MacOS: export /Users/(username)/Desktop/typed.xml*<br>